14-Day Family Itinerary for Niue

 For more family-friendly swimming spots, see the 8 Best Sea Tracks & Places to Swim in Niue for Kids.

-Day 8 – Niuean School and Talava Arches
+Day 8 – Check Out a Niuean School and the Talava Arches

 Should today fall on a Friday, your morning can be spent visiting a local primary school.
 Get a glimpse into the school life of a South Pacific Island and watch the kids sing in a cultural assembly.
-The assembly starts at 8.45am on a Friday at the Niue Primary School in Paliati (next to the Niue High School where you took Misa’s Nature Tour).
+The assembly starts at 9 am every second Friday at the Niue Primary School (on the Alofi-Liku Road next to the Niue High School).

 Starting next to the Matapa Chasm Sea Track in Hikutavake, the Talava Arches Sea Track is a 30-minute walk along a rocky path until you reach a limestone cave.
 Keep an eye on enthusiastic children, helping them to use the guide ropes through the caves to the viewpoint of the Talava Arches.
 There is a narrow channel at the bottom of the reef offering safe snorkelling.